M4rt1nM4yr/paragraph_handwriting_imitation_ldm/README.md

 # Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models
 Our implementation is build upon the implementation of latent diffusion models from https://github.com/CompVis/latent-diffusion.

+## Reference

+For more details on the methodology used in this project, please refer to the paper titled "Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models" by Martin Mayr, Marcel Dreier, Florian Kordon, Mathias Seuret, Jochen Zöllner, Fei Wu, Andreas Maier, and Vincent Christlein.
+You can access the paper [here](https://arxiv.org/abs/2409.00786) or view the [PDF](https://arxiv.org/pdf/2409.00786).

 ## Setup
 Hardware details: We recommend more than 8GB VRAM to run the latent diffusion model and a graphic card that supports Cuda.
 The requirements are defined in enviornment.yaml.
 To train the models, we recommend around 40GB+ VRAM.